"We can become a winning nation if we unleash the creative power of the individual."

 What can be done to get citizens more interested/ involved in Parliament?
 Is this an area where Parliament can improve and if so, what recommendations do you have?
 What are you passionate about?
 This applies both in political/ professional arena as well as personally?

 Parliament will be more interesting, and by extension more accessible, if it is made more effective.
 If people know that when an MP asks a question, the President or one of his ministers will be compelled to give a truthful, precise, and prompt reply then the value of the institution will increase in the public mind.
 Compelling the powerful to speak the truth, and to speak it often, is Parliament’s proverbial superpower.
 Focus on enhancing that power, and the rest will follow.

 What is your message to South Africa?

-We can become a winning nation if we unleash the creative power of the individual, if we stand up to elites who pretend to speak on behalf a group or tribe, but in fact are only lining their own pockets.
-We have more in common, as South Africans, and as human beings, than we now imagine.
+We can become a winning nation if we unleash the creative power of the individual, if we stand up to elites who pretend to speak on behalf of a group or tribe, but in fact are only lining their own pockets.
+We have more in common as South Africans, and as human beings, than we now imagine.
 Once we discover and serve the interests and the values most of us share - being one’s own person, working hard, taking responsibility, using opportunities to move up in life - then we can overcome poverty, lawlessness, social discord, corruption, and all the other afflictions of living in South Africa in 2019.